UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 `.pivot()` throws an error message.
-This is a useful error message, letting us know that there are “duplicate entries, cannot reshape” which means there are non unique rows.
+This is a useful error message, letting us know that there are “duplicate entries, cannot reshape” which means there are non-unique rows.
 We will need to do something before going any further.

 <center>